mcl-uk/Eliptic_Curve_Cryptography/README.md

 We'll be using this brainpoolP192t1 curve for our demo.

 The python code presented is a working illustration of both the key generation process and secret sharing mechanism.
-The comments within the code file explain the processes in more detail.
+Please refer to the comments within the code for more detail.
-Use at your own risk and not in any kind of production environment.
+Use at your own risk and not in any kind of production environment!